Applying for Graduate Studies

 Welcome to Colorado School of Mines Office of Graduate Admissions.
 Graduate studies application decisions are made by the academic departments, not admissions.
 If you would like to check the status of your completed application, please review your status in your applicant portal and contact the program you are applying to if your decision is still pending.

 All applicants will begin to apply using the same link.
-The application will ask you for what term you would like to apply, if you are degree-seeking or non-degree seeking, and more to adapt to your needs.
+The application will ask you for what term you would like to apply, if you are degree-seeking (including certificates) or non-degree seeking, and more to adapt to your needs.

 For questions regarding submitting your application, please contact email@example.com.